rml-lee/E-commerce-Sales-Analysis/Findings-Analysis.md

 **Findings:**

-- The Average Order Value (AOV) within problem states are roughly the same when comparared to profitable states year to year.
+- The Average Order Value (AOV) within problem states are roughly in the same range of profitable states year to year.
 This is a very strong indication that AOV is NOT the main problem.
 The most logical explanation, which fits our analysis so far, is excessively high shipping costs.

 **Recommendations:**

-- **Investigate costs assocated with order fulfillment.** Compare costs to the average order value for each state.
+- **Investigate costs assocated with order fulfillment.** Compare costs to the Average Order Value (AOV) for each state.

 ---